The average salary for an Information Security Officer in the US is $132,480 per year.

 Apply to Jobs Across Multiple Platforms

 RoboApply brings job listings from multiple platforms into one place.
-This includes roles from major job boards and company career pages, helping you discover opportunities you might otherwise miss, including high-paying and remote positions.
+This includes information security roles from major job boards and company career pages, helping you discover opportunities you might otherwise miss, including high-paying and remote positions.

 This broad coverage increases your chances of finding roles that match both your experience level and salary expectations.